nmeum/quebex/README.md

 ```

 This tells us that quebex found two paths through our program based on the symbolic variable `a`.
-In the future, it will be possible to obtain test inputs for each path in a standardized format using `quebex-cli`, which can then be used to automatically [generate high-coverage tests][KLEE OSDI].
+In the future, it will be possible to obtain test inputs for each path in a standardized format using `quebex-symex`, which can then be used to automatically [generate high-coverage tests][KLEE OSDI].
 However, for now the focus is on improving the library, not the command-line interface.

 ### Design Goals